-Nominations are now being accepted through March 20, 2020 for clergy, laity, and youth in Upper New York to be announced at the 2020 UNY Annual Conference.
+Nominations are now being accepted through April 15, 2021 for clergy, laity, and youth in Upper New York.
 Click here for a nomination form.
 Send all completed nomination forms to email@example.com.

 The Upper New York Conference is honored to recognize the following individuals.

 2019 Laity Recipient